Idea89560041/Q-UTN/README.md

 # Q-UTN

-This is the pytorch implementation of our manuscript "Q-space Guided Universal Translation Network for Lifespan Diffusion-Weighted Images Synthesis".
+This is the pytorch implementation of our manuscript "Q-space Guided Universal Translation Network across Lifespan Diffusion-Weighted Images Synthesis".

 **Dependencies**